Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 24. Buy them a seat

-If you have a baby, remember these two words: SKY COT.
+If you have a baby, remember one word: BASSINET.
 Secure one with your airline when you book as it will be a lifesaver (but keep in mind there are age and weight limits, so check if your bubba will still fit).
 If your child is under two but too big for a bassinet, it’s a good idea to purchase a seat for them, if you don’t mind the extra expense.
 It gives them and you more space and comfort, especially for sleeping.

 25. Polly had a dolly